CodingMoore/SweetAndSavory.Solution/README.md

 # **SweetAndSavory.Solution**
 Project Initiated: 2021-01-15<br>
-Updated: 2021-01-15
+Updated: 2021-01-21

 ## **Project Description**

-This project was created to help us further our knowledge with using join statements to help connect tables in our database.
-We are also practicing with using many to many relationships within our application and database tables.
-This application is designed to help a factory owner keep track of the machines used in their factory(s) and the engineers that maintain these machines.
-The User Story is below.

-//USER STORIES PUT IN TABLE (optional)
-* As the factory manager, I need to be able to see a list of all engineers, and I need to be able to see a list of all machines.
-* As the factory manager, I need to be able to select a engineer, see their details, and see a list of all machines that engineer is licensed to repair.
-I also need to be able to select a machine, see its details, and see a list of all engineers licensed to repair it.
-* As the factory manager, I need to add new engineers to our system when they are hired.
-I also need to add new machines to our system when they are installed.
-* As the factory manager, I should be able to add new machines even if no engineers are employed.
-I should also be able to add new engineers even if no machines are installed
-* As the factory manager, I need to be able to add or remove machines that a specific engineer is licensed to repair.
-I also need to be able to modify this relationship from the other side, and add or remove engineers from a specific machine.
+This project is an exercise in creating an ASP.NET Core MVC application with database integration using a many-to-many relationship, Full CRUD implementation, and Identity authorization.

+Coding Prompt:

+Pierre is back!
+He wants you to create a new application to market his sweet and savory treats.
+This time, he would like you to build an application with user authentication and a many-to-many relationship.
+Here are the features he wants in the application:

+* The application should have user authentication.
+A user should be able to log in and log out.
+Only logged in users should have create, update and delete functionality.
+All users should be able to have read functionality.
+* There should be a many-to-many relationship between Treats and Flavors.
+A treat can have many flavors (such as sweet, savory, spicy, or creamy) and a flavor can have many treats.
+For instance, the "sweet" flavor could include chocolate croissants, cheesecake, and so on.
-* As the factory manager, I should be able to navigate to a splash page that lists all engineers and machines.
-Users should be able to click on an individual engineer or machine to see all the engineers/machines that belong to it.
+* A user should be able to navigate to a splash page that lists all treats and flavors.
+Users should be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.

 ## **Required for Use**
 * C# and .Net Core installed on your local machine.
 (Developed on .Net Core v2.2.4)